scribbletune/scribbletune.com/_pages/max.md

 Scribbletune uses the currently selected clip in Ableton Live as the default clip to render MIDI information in.
 The `max` method also accepts a second `String` param that lets you define the Ableton Live clip you'd rather use than the currently selected one.

-#### How to create a Max4Live device with Scribbletune
+#### How to prep for creating a Max for Live device with Scribbletune

-The JS object from Max4Live uses ES5 (somewhere between JS 1.7 and 1.8.5).
+The JS object from Max for Live uses ES5 (somewhere between JS 1.7 and 1.8.5).
 Which means, if you'd like to use ES6 syntax, then you will need transpilation.
-Additionally, methods such as `String.repeat` will not work out of the box.
+Additionally, methods such as `String.repeat` and `String.replace` will not work out of the box.
 Transpilation does not provision for these ES5 methods and you will need to add polyfills yourself.
-You will also need to export the transpiled JS to a global object so that Max4Live can reach it.
+Additionally v3.15 introduces a breaking change for max for live devices making it mandatory to provide a polyfill for Object.entries.
+Finally, you will also need to export the transpiled JS to a global object so that Max for Live can reach it.

 ##### Get busy